mohansky/nxne/_tours/walking-holiday-eastern-arunachal-pradesh.md

 title: "WALKING HOLIDAY IN EASTERN ARUNACHAL PRADESH"
 subtitle: "Walks in India's far east"
 days: "7 to 12 days"
-description : "Tribes, Wildlife Parks, Culture, Cuisine and more to be explored in this walking holiday."
+description : "Tribes, Wildlife Parks, Culture, Cuisine and more to be explored in this walking holiday of Eastern Arunachal Pradesh."
 bg_image: /images/tours/walking-holiday-eastern-arunachal-pradesh.jpg
 image : /images/tours/walking-holiday-eastern-arunachal-pradesh.jpg
 type : "walking"